shezzor/shezzor/README.md

-### Hello and welcome to the place where I store all my .
-My name is Anthony 👋
+### Hello, my name is Anthony.
+Welcome to my Github profile 👋

 🕹️🖌️ I'm a full stack developer who is passionate about the front end and all things games related.